SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/exercises.md

 ### Exericse 2

+Check out some specialized functions in `fs` for extracting or retrieve parts of [filepaths](https://fs.r-lib.org/articles/function-comparisons.html#path-functions.

-Remove `"data/penguins"` and  `".csv"` from the filename strings using only functions in the fs package.
+Remove `"data/penguins/"` and  `".csv"` from the filename strings using only functions in the fs package.

 [View solution](#solution-2)
 {:.notes}